hydrusnetwork/hydrus/docs/getting_started_ratings.md

 ![](images/ratings_spiral_experiment.png)

-More complicated shapes obviously look better at higher resolution, which you can now set in `options->media viewer` and `options->thumbnails`.
+More complicated shapes obviously look better at higher resolution, which you can now set in `options->media viewer hovers` and `options->thumbnails`.
 We are going to keep working on this, and I expect to migrate all the old polygons to nicer svg once we have this nailed down.

 ## now what? { id="using_ratings" }